All Episodes

 Nobody knows the names on this list.

-Uh but anyway, he was required to turn over to the House Clerk this list of members uh in secret, and the power would allow then a lawmaker of McCarthy's choosing to temporarily then exercise the powers of the speakership.
+And the power would allow then a lawmaker of McCarthy's choosing to temporarily then exercise the powers of the speakership.

-The rules do require that the speaker pro tem must be a current member of the House.
+The rules do require that the speaker pro tem must be a current member of the house.

-For example, you don't have to be a member of the House to be elected speaker of the House.
+For example, you don't have to be a member of the house to be elected speaker of the house.

 A lot of people don't know that.